-The best available evidence on safety comes from the Birthplace Study which compared how planning to give birth in different settings affected the outcomes for mothers and babies when there was no reason to expect complications.
+The best available evidence on safety comes from the Birthplace Study1 which compared how planning to give birth in different settings affected the outcomes for mothers and babies when there was no reason to expect complications.
 The comparison was based on where the women planned to give birth even if they eventually gave birth somewhere else.
 It excluded women having a pre-term labour or a planned Caesarean birth.

 The authors concluded that wherever it took place “birth is generally very safe” for babies of “low risk” women.
-For mothers who had birthed before there was no difference at all in the outcomes for their babies between the different settings.
+For mothers who had birthed before, there was no difference at all in the outcomes for their babies between the different settings.

-First time mothers who planned birth in an obstetric unit or in either kind of birth centre had almost identical outcomes for babies, with only 5 in every thousand having any kind of serious complication.
+First time mothers who planned birth in an obstetric unit or in either kind of birth centre had almost identical outcomes for babies, with only 5 in every 1,000 having any kind of serious complication.

-For instance, first time mothers were twice as likely to have an unplanned caesarean birth if they’d planned to birth in a hospital rather than in a birth centre or at home; and mothers who had given birth before were five times more likely (though the rate in this group is very low).
-Mothers planning birth in hospital were also more likely to have the birth assisted with forceps or ventouse.
+For instance, first time mothers were about twice as likely to have an unplanned caesarean if they’d planned to birth in a hospital rather than in a birth centre or at home (16% vs. 7-9%).

-Overall around 80% of first-time mothers who planned a birth at home or in a Birth Centre had a straightforward birth, compared to only 60% of those that planned a birth in an Obstetric unit.
+Overall, around 80% of first-time mothers who planned a birth at home or in a Birth Centre had a straightforward birth, compared to only 60% of those that planned a birth in an Obstetric unit.

-Women who planned to birth in hospital also appeared to have higher rates of problems like severe tears and blood loss requiring a transfusion; although these were rare in all settings.
+Women who planned to birth in hospital also appeared to have higher rates of problems like severe tears and blood loss requiring a transfusion, although these were rare in all settings.